LjeDamos/CultivationIdle/Readme.md

 Multiple prestige layers with optional challenge modifiers create long‑term compounding gains and new run‑planning, inspired by Evolve‑style resets but constrained by pacing safeguards from idle design postmortems.
 A minimalist, readable interface with logs and compact surfaces optimizes idle clarity and reduces friction, following a text‑first philosophy similar to Progress Knight but extended with modern UX patterns and ETAs.
 Risk‑aware systems explicitly target known idle pitfalls such as over‑automation, snowballing economies, and overwhelming onboarding through staged unlocks and softcaps.

-### Design risks and mitigations

-Each new prestige or meta layer must visibly cut repeat time to key milestones, targeting roughly a 30–50 percent faster path to the previous wall and surfacing expected gains per unit time in the UI.
-Pacing cliffs are avoided by defining explicit softcaps and breakpoints for all major growth paths, ensuring slopes flatten instead of producing hard walls while late‑game scarcity sinks stabilize inflation.
-Early over‑automation is prevented by staggering automation unlocks so that manual interaction yields bonuses and discoveries in early sessions, with managers and scripting arriving only in mid to late midgame.
-Balancing drift is controlled by centralizing costs and multipliers in auto‑calculating spreadsheets and parameter weight models used to keep new content consistent with previous layers.
-Onboarding complexity is managed through interactive teach‑by‑doing steps, checklists, and progress bars that branch on chosen race and traits instead of front‑loading static text walls.
-Scope creep is constrained by time‑boxed milestones, a vertical‑slice first approach, and telemetry‑driven iteration before expanding content breadth.

 ### Core loop